On this page9

 Most tourists mess up steps 1-4.
 They skip the incense entirely and go straight to shaking sticks, which misses the whole point of the cultural experience.

-Marcus Thompson, a 35-year-old engineer from London, described his first attempt: "I grabbed a cylinder and started shaking it like a cocktail.
+A returning visitor scenario, described his first attempt: "I grabbed a cylinder and started shaking it like a cocktail.
 Nothing happened for five minutes.
 Then I watched a local woman and realized I'd skipped the entire prayer portion."

 Fortune Teller Stalls Inside the Temple